1:3 Other Ways to Make the Sausage

 Because the memory requirements are higher, mining for litecoin favors smaller users over larger users, as large users have difficulty finding economies of scale when building out server farms with high memory requirements.

-Like any competitive activity though, with a high enough price creating enough incentive, ASICs (specialized chips that only do one thing) will be developed to more efficiently mine.
-This processes happened to Ethereum in 2018 with the release of the Bitmain ASIC miners that run the Equihash algorithm only, rather than more general purpose GPUs that were used prior to mine Ethereum that could do many other tasks such as playing video games and training AIs.
+Like any competitive activity though, with a high enough price creating enough incentive, ASICs (specialized chips that only do one thing) will be developed to more efficiently mine for any successful protocol.
+This processes happened to Ethereum in 2018 with the release of the Bitmain ASIC miners that run the Equihash algorithm only, rather than more general purpose GPUs that were used prior to mine Ethereum that could do many other tasks such as playing video games or training AIs.

-Instead of using 256 bit keys, other systems simply use a combination of longer keys and new encryption techniques.
+Instead of using 256 bit keys, other systems use a combination of longer keys and new peer reviewed encryption techniques.

 In 2013, the successor to SHA-2 (aptly called SHA-3) was released which has been adopted along with 512 or even 1024 bit encryption keys by projects such as NEM and Stellar Lumens.